-- After an arbitrator is appointed, each side has 10 days to file a Notice to Strike Arbitrator document requesting a different arbitrator.
+- Each side has 10 days to file a Notice to Strike Arbitrator document requesting a different arbitrator.

-- The arbitrator is required to inform the Court in writing if he or she has a conflict with the case.
+- The arbitrator is required to inform the Court in writing if they have a conflict with the case.

-- The prevailing party must submit the arbitration award and a statement of costs to the arbitrator for signature within 10 days after the notice of decision has been filed.
+- The prevailing party must submit the proposed arbitration award and a statement of costs to the arbitrator for signature within 15 days after the notice of decision has been filed.

-The Arbitrator may obtain the case file from the Clerk of Court’s Electronic Court Record Online (ECR Online) by emailing a copy of this Notice to firstname.lastname@example.org or faxing a request to 602-372-8751.
-An Arbitrator who is not registered for the Electronic Court Record (ECR) should do so at: https://clerkofcourt.maricopa.gov and click on the Records tab.
-To receive an arbitration packet that includes forms and instructions, scroll down to Helpful Arbitration Forms.
+- The Arbitrator may obtain the case file from the Clerk of the Superior Court’s Electronic Court Record Online (ECR Online) by emailing a copy of this Notice to email@example.com or faxing a request to 602-372-8751.
+An Arbitrator who is not registered for the Electronic Court Record (ECR) should do so at https://clerkofcourt.maricopa.gov

 Award and Appeal

-- After the arbitration award is signed by the arbitrator, it is filed with the Clerk of the Court.
-The non-prevailing party has 20 calendar days to file an appeal, with the arbitrator's fee of $75 per hearing day and an $26 processing fee.
+- After the arbitration award is signed by the arbitrator, it is filed with the Clerk of the Superior Court.
+The non-prevailing party has 20 calendar days to file an appeal, with the arbitrator's fee of $75 per hearing day and a $26 processing fee.